raguay/ProjectManager/README.md

 ## Project Manager

 Plugin for [fman.io](https://fman.io) that gives you the ability to run startup scripts when entering a project directory.

 Install with [fman's built-in command for installing plugins](https://fman.io/docs/installing-plugins).

 This extension is designed to work with the "OpenWithEditor" extension as well.
 If the "OpenWithEditor" extension is loaded, it will open the script files using the editor selected in **BitBar**.
-Otherwise, it will use **TextEdit**.
+Otherwise, it will use the default system editor for the file type.

 After restarting **fman**, you will have the ability to set a new project directory, start processes, etc.

 ### Usage